 Solution 3.
 Convert MBR disk to GPT before extending

-If you want to extend a partition to 2TB+ or use 2TB+ space on a MBR disk, you need to convert MBR to GPT in advance, follow the steps in the video:
+If you want to extend a partition to past 2TB or use 2TB+ space, you need to convert MBR to GPT in advance, follow the steps in the video: